aartikov/Alligator/README.md

 To use a dialog fragment as a screen register it with `registerDialogFragment` method and start it with `goForward` method.

 ### Listen navigation
-These types of listeners can be set using `NavigationContext`
+These types of listeners can be set to `NavigationContext`
-- `TransitionListener` - called when usual screen transition (not screen switching and not dialog showing) has been executed.
+- `TransitionListener` - is called when usual screen transition (not screen switching and not dialog showing) has been executed.
-- `DialogShowingListener` - called when a fragment dialog has been shown.
+- `DialogShowingListener` - is called when a fragment dialog has been shown.
-- `ScreenSwitchingListener` - called when a screen has been switched with a screen switcher.
+- `ScreenSwitchingListener` - is called when a screen has been switched with a screen switcher.
-- `NavigationErrorListener` called when a navigation error has occurred.
+- `NavigationErrorListener` is called when a navigation error has occurred.

 ### Start external activity
 To use an external activity (for example a phone dialer) register a screen with a custom intent creation function.